Shepherds Friendly Over 50s Life Insurance Review 2020

 The Shepherds Friendly Society is one of the longest-running insurers in the world!

-In 1826 they started out by setting up as a mutual, and they remain the same today, despite having tens of thousands of members.
-They started out for the people, by the people and operate the same today.
-As a mutual.
+In 1826 they started by setting up as a mutual, and they remain the same today, despite having tens of thousands of members.
+They started out for the people, by the people and operate the same today as a mutual.

 It feels wrong to delve into The Shepherds Friendly Society without giving you their backstory because, for over a century, they’ve stuck to the same core principles.

 When they started up back in 1826, there was no state money for the poor.
-Mutual aid organisations were set up in communities by locals, with Shepherds Friendly, – called Ashton Unity at the time as they started out in Ashton-Under-Lyne – being among the first in the UK to establish the mutual organisation.
-It was just a local group of people who’d pay a small fee each month to the mutual fund.
-The funds were to be used to help those affected by illness and death, to prevent them falling into further financial hardship.
-The company started out similar to the Credit Unions we see today, only focused on insurance rather than savings.
+Mutual aid organisations were set up in communities by locals, with Shepherds Friendly, – called Ashton Unity at the time as they started in Ashton-Under-Lyne – being among the first in the UK to establish the mutual organisation.

 How Do Shepherds Friendly Plans Compare Against Other Life Insurance Companies – Quick Quote Form